Kim-McGrath/MusicVisuals/README.md

 ## Instructions
 - Lee's part: Can change the size of the range for the strip 40 to 0 with the space bar, 'r' resets width, 'c' randomises the colour, 'p' pause/play rotation
-- Ileana's part:
+- Ileana's part: none

 ## How it works
 - Lee's part: fills a PVector array of the 3D coordinates for the mobius strip using the formula for a mobius strip then uses the xyz values to draw it using triangles (Trianglestrip)
 - Ileana's part:  makes a cube reactive to the audio with multiple smaller cubes inside of it that explode when the music gets to a certain point.

 Using a render function in an Explode class I render the cubes, make them explode with antigravity, and it updates the cubes' position.
  ```Java
  public void render(){